 Depending on the form of disposition, you may need to purchase clothes, eyeglasses or other accessories.

-Choose a meaningful way to say goodbye
+Step 3: Choose a meaningful way to say goodbye

 The funeral must reflect the deceased’s religious or spiritual beliefs.
 The next step is to choose the place where the ceremony will take place:

 - A private non-religious location

 - A private funeral for family and close friends, plus a memorial service later, for all the loved ones

 - Graveside etc.

 Let Farewell Services assist you with the stationery